populationgenomics/team-docs/getting_started.md

 Even though data is copied from the US to Australia when accessing these buckets, we don't get charged for the egress traffic.

-*Important*: Please never move non-public data out of the corresponding GCP projects without getting approval first.
+*Important*: Please never copy non-public data from the corresponding GCP projects without getting approval first.
 For example, when copying data to an on-premise HPC system or your laptop, you've effectively changed the permission controls that were on the data.
 Not only does this increase the risk of data